Seamless UX and HMI for Electric Vehicles —

 Inconsistent Visual Design & App Integration

-None of the vehicles we reviewed had complete ownership over their digital design, instead contracting with Apple and Google for services like CarPlay and Android Auto.
-Since each service has their own design guidelines and requirements, the result is a clash of multiple visual design languages.
+None of the vehicles we reviewed had complete ownership over their digital UX, instead contracting services like CarPlay and Android Auto.
+Since each service has their own guidelines and requirements, the result is a clash of multiple visual design languages.

 A photo from the driver's seat of VW's ID4, showing a thin LED light strip along the bottom of the windshield

-We looked at how Apple currently handles transitioning between devices with a series of features under the umbrella of Continuity.
-This feature, called Handoff, allows eligible apps to be moved, mid-process, to another Apple device.
+We looked at how Apple handles transitioning between devices with a series of features under the umbrella of Continuity.
+One feature, called Handoff, allows eligible apps to be moved, mid-process, to another Apple device.
+If you're using Safari on your iPhone and open up your MacBook, an icon will appear on your desktop asking if you want to open up a browser to continue reading that website.

 Takeaway —